James J. Van Alen: Career

 Van Alen donated $50,000 to Grover Cleveland's successful campaign for President.
 He was rewarded with an appointment as Ambassador Extraordinary and Plenipotentiary to Italy on October 20, 1893, but declined the appointment, owing to public disapproval.
 He was also rumored to have been appointed the United States Ambassador to Great Britain under President Cleveland.

 His father became wealthy from real estate, which he inherited upon his death in 1886.

-In 1919, he sold his house at 15 East 65th Street in Manhattan, to Rufus L. Patterson, due to his opposition to Prohibition.
+In 1919, he sold his house at 15 East 65th Street in Manhattan, to Rufus L. Patterson Jr., due to his opposition to Prohibition.
 He then lived abroad, spending most of his time at a villa in Cannes, France, from February 1920 until his death.
 In 1919, Van Alen stated:

 I know of lots of people that will leave the United States and make their home in countries where the laws are not so strict."

 In 1921, Van Alen sold eight three-story Harlem Houses in the 130th Street block, 28 to 42 West 130th Street, each on a lot 25 by 100 feet, between Fifth and Lenox Avenues to James H. Cruikshank.